GIXLabs/input_challenge_ML/README.md

    1. How is the trained agent's performance compared to your performance?
    2. Can you identify seme cases where the trained agent may perform poorly?

+6. If you get stuck on any of these tasks, feel free to ask or refer to the code in `tetris-ai/`

 ## Useful Links